joshsgoldstein/browserstack/README.md

 ## Challenge Overview/Scenario

 Create a development pipeline using browserstack as the hosted selenium.
-The pipeline needs to include 3 assertions, 5 browsers tests, as well as deployed in a Jenkins CI pipeline.
+The pipeline requirements include: deployment in a Jenkins CI pipeline, 3 assertions in test scripts, and 5 different browsers to test against.

 In this pipeline I will be testing the Tech Kid News application and the new text box I just added to the page.